linpengcheng/PurefunctionPipelineDataflow/doc/relational_model_on_hashmap.md

 Postgresql uses SQL to manipulate data, and my method uses a more powerful clojure core function.

-Therefore, I don't want to implement the relational model on clojure as the following RMDB-like data representation:
+Therefore, I don't want to implement the relational data model on clojure as the following RMDB-like data representation:

 ```clojure